Loading...

 Who gets hormonal headaches?

 Women who are susceptible to hormonal fluctuations often suffer with menstrual headaches or migraines just prior to the onset of menses when there is a natural drop in progesterone levels.
-But headaches may also occur when estrogen and other hormones spike, or during menses itself, when estrogen and progesterone have bottomed out.
+But headaches may also occur when estrogen and other hormones spike.
+Or they may occur during menses itself, when estrogen and progesterone have bottomed out.

 You should be aware that most headaches are multifactorial and may have overlapping triggers.
 Hormones are often part of the headache/migraine cascade, even if they haven’t been officially identified.
 Any woman with regular headaches or migraines can benefit from improving her overall ratio of estrogen and progesterone.